-One pan chicken in a cast iron skillet is one of my favorite things to make.
+Cast Iron chicken (also known as skillet chicken) is one of my favorite things to make in part because it is a single skillet meal.
 There are infinite versions of this just by changing up the sauce and the vegetables.
-I will have plenty of cast iron skillet recipes to share with you over time, so make sure to check out the ‘cast iron chicken’ tag on That Zest Life.
-First up is a cumin chicken version where you caramelize onion and whole garlic cloves in a cast iron skillet with the chicken and then top with chimichurri.
-It’s savory and bright with a nice creaminess from the whole roasted garlic.
+I will have plenty of cast iron skillet recipes to share with you over time, so make sure to check out the ‘cast iron chicken' tag on That Zest Life.
+First up is a cumin chicken version where you caramelize onion and whole garlic cloves in a skillet with the chicken and then top with chimichurri.
+It's savory and bright with a nice creaminess from the whole roasted garlic.

 - Sear the chicken in a cast iron skillet on both sides (keep skin face up afterwards).

 - Add whatever veggies you want to the pan.

 - Add chicken stock to the skillet (avoiding touching the beautiful crispy skin).

 - Bake for 30 minutes or until the liquid is gone.